 St Peter's School

-We want to ensure that boarders whose parents live overseas are cared for at all times.
+We want to ensure that boarders whose parents live overseas are cared for at all times, including at the beginning and end of school holidays.
 As such, it is necessary that all boarders, regardless of age, must have a Guardian based in the UK.
 These Guardians will be responsible for assisting with the care of the pupil when necessary, for example with travel arrangements or in emergencies.